Gabby Hayes and the Redman Tobacco Indian meet at the blacksmith shop?

 Christmas Tree Lots

 Christmas tree lots just ain’t what they used to be.
 At least not where I live.
 There are a few random Boy Scouts lots, but I can remember Christmas trees everywhere as a kid in Southern California.
 The grocery store would have a huge stand of trees under strings of lights (with big 60-watt white light bulbs) in the parking lot.
 The vacant lot on the corner had the same lights and the same huge stand of trees.
 Car lots, churches, hardware stores (before Home Depot) – all with Christmas trees!
-There was the wonderful smell of douglas firs, the white flocked trees, the pink flocked trees, and over the sound of the Percy Faith Singers on the loudspeaker was the buzz of a chain saw and the sound of wood stands being hammered onto the stump-end of the trees.
+There was the wonderful smell of douglas firs, the white flocked trees, the pink flocked trees, and accompanying the sound of the Percy Faith Singers on the loudspeaker was the buzz of a chain saw and the sound of wood stands being hammered onto the stump-end of the trees.
 You know that tree-buying scene from A Christmas Story?
 That’s pretty much what I remember.

 Last year, there was ONE Christmas tree lot similar to this in our town.
 I took my kids there so they could experience this at least once.
 It wasn’t quite the same.
 Here are some a familiar images – one real and one imaginary – for those who remember the old city Christmas tree lots.
 (P.S.
 I am well-aware Charles Schulz was taking a swipe at the commercialization of Christmas in his TV special.
 It’s still a great memory.)